rage/java-programming/data/part-9/1-inheritance.md

 <!-- Huomaamme luokassa `Moottori` merkittävän määrän yhtäläisyyksiä luokan `Osa` kanssa.
 Voidaankin sanoa, että `Moottori` on luokan `Osa` erikoistapaus. **Moottori on Osa**, mutta sillä on myös ominaisuuksia, joita osalla ei ole, eli tässä moottorin tyyppi. -->

 We notice a significant amount of overlap between the contents of `Engine` and `Part`.
-It can confidently be said the `Engine` is a special case of `Part`. **Engine is Part**, but it also has properties that a Part does not have, which in this case means the engine type.
+It can confidently be said the `Engine` is a special case of `Part`. **Engine is a Part**, but it also has properties that a Part does not have, which in this case means the engine type.

 <!-- Tehdään sama luokka `Moottori`, ja toteutetaan luokka perintää hyödyntämällä.
 Luodaan luokan `Osa` perivä luokka `Moottori`: moottori on osan erikoistapaus. -->